Home GastronomyMy favorite Italian restaurants in Paris

 Chez Justine

-This spot is something of an institution on rue Oberkampf, offering classic bistro dishes but with Italian accents, cooked over a wood fire in their wood oven or on the barbecue.
-The brand is part of the same group that also manages Tripletta, which I already told you about on my instagram.
+This address is somewhat of an institution on rue Oberkampf, offering classic brasserie dishes but with rather Italian accents, cooked over a wood fire in their wood-fired oven or on the barbecue.
+The brand is part of the group that also manages Tripletta, which I already told you about on my instagram.

-The little extra: I’m a big fan of the small patio with a glass roof at the back of the restaurant, which lets you enjoy daylight even when inside!
+The little extra: I’m quite a fan of the small patio with a glass roof at the back of the restaurant, which allows you to enjoy daylight even indoors!

-Thanks to the restaurant Chez Justine for this invitation.
+Thank you to restaurant Chez Justine for this invitation.

 Tested in 2018